AlmasB/almasb.github.io/README.md

-Updated 26/09/2021.
+Updated 27/07/2023.

-I am a Senior Lecturer and Computing and Games Lead at Brighton University and a **big** fan of open-source software.
+I am a Principal Lecturer and Computing and Games Lead at Brighton University and a **big** fan of open-source software.
 In my spare time, I run an educational [YouTube channel](https://www.youtube.com/almasb0/videos) focusing on Java, JavaFX, Kotlin, C++, as well as game development tutorials using Unity and Unreal Engine.
 My open-source projects are available from [GitHub](https://github.com/AlmasB).

 This is an overview of what projects I am interested in for supervision (both undergraduate and postgraduate).